Software-Engineering-Group-UP/RSE-UP/_sources/chapters/working_in_teams.md

     aim to end at 10:50 to give people a break before whatever they're doing next.

-As soon as the meeting is over, circulate the minutes by emailing them to everyone\index{project!meeting minutes}\index{meetings!minutes}
-or adding a text file to the project's repository:
+As soon as the meeting is over, circulate the minutes by emailing them to everyone or adding a text file to the project's repository:

 People who weren't at the meeting can follow what's going on.
 :   We all have to juggle tasks from several projects or courses,